axu2/feral-interactive-mac-controllers/README.md

+## Update 2024-02-11

+Xbox controller plists have been updated to fix stick drift issues in Sleeping Dogs, GRID Autosport, etc.

 # feral-interactive-controllers
 Fixes Xbox/PS controller support for Tomb Raider, Life is Strange, Bioshock, Sleeping Dogs, and other Feral Interactive Mac games due to recent controller firmware updates.